gbv/bartoc-search/README.md

    ```

 3. **Configure environment:**
-   - Create a `.env` file in the project root to define your local settings (see below for example).
+   - Create a `.env` file in the project root to define your local settings for Redis and Solr services, and websocket host (see below for example).
-   - Do **not** edit `config/config.default.json` for local development; it is used by Docker and CI.

 #### Example `.env` file for localhost development